-Note: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4300 Standard (Base) storage server.
-Also, the DS4300 Standard (Base) storage server is not supported on AIX host operating systems.
+Note: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4300 Standard (Base) storage subsystem.
+Also, the DS4300 Standard (Base) storage subsystem is not supported on AIX host operating systems.